openvinotoolkit/model_server/docs/docker_container.md

-# Using OpenVINO&trade; model server in a docker container
+# Using OpenVINO&trade; Model Server in a Docker Container

-## Building the image
+## Building the Image

-OpenVINO&trade; model server docker image can be built using the included [Dockerfile](../Dockerfile).
+OpenVINO&trade; model server Docker image can be built using the included [Dockerfile](../Dockerfile).
 It is tested with Ubuntu16.04 as the base image.
-It should be fairly simple to adjust the process to CentoOS base images.
+Therefore, it should be simple to adjust the process to CentoOS base images.

 Before you start building the docker image, you need to download [OpenVINO&trade; toolkit](https://software.intel.com/en-us/openvino-toolkit/choose-download) and place the .tgz file in the repository root folder along the Dockerfile.
 A registration process is required to download the toolkit.
 It is recommended to use online installation package because this way the resultant image will be smaller.